MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 | **40** |     11      |  6  |  5  |  4  |  4  |  4  |  4  |  3  |  3  |  3  |

 ## **Spells list:**
+Any spell under the 10th spell cast level cannot go higher than 9th cast level.

+The spell cast levels 10, 11 and 12 are special levels used for specialization specific spells only and take a lot longer to regenerate.

+**The 10th level spell slots takes a week to regenerate.**

+**The 11th level spell slots takes two weeks to regenerate.**

+**The 12th level spell slots takes a month to regenerate.**

 ### **Cantrip:**
 - **Firespit:** You **imbue a piece of web with fire** and **launch it towards the target**.
 Does **1d4 Fire Damage** and the targets has to **succeed on a Dexterity Saving Throw** or take **2 extra Fire Damage per turn until the webbing is removed or extinguished** by any means.